Wallpaper Calculator: Stop Guessing and Order the Right Number of Rolls First Time

 - For a feature wall: Only measure the width and height of the wall you want to cover.

-Tip: Remember to subtract the area of large windows and doors if you want to be precise.
+Tip: Subtract the area of large windows and doors if you want to be precise — it all adds up.

 Step 2: Calculate Total Wall Area

-Multiply the total width by the height to get the total area (in square metres or square feet).
+Multiply your total width by the height to get the total area in square metres or square feet.
+Simple as that.

 - Example: